HELLENIC AIR FORCE

 For as long he can remember, Yannis wanted to become a pilot and he was always impressed by how high and how fast the airplanes could fly, leaving white contrails over the blue sky of Athens where he lived for the first 9 years of his life.
 Yannis was born in Athens on August 8, 1967 as the second born son of Patroklos Tsolekas and Stavroula Helidoni.
 Unfortunately, the family’s first son passed away a few days after his birth, so Yanni’s coming a year later, brought happiness to the couple and they were even happier when another boy, Vasilis, was born 17 months later.
 The small age difference and the absence of other family members to help the young mother look after the two boys, did not allow Stavroula to continue working.
 Patroklos was a well-known chef by that time, working at some of the best Athens’ hotels like the Grande Bretagne or famous restaurants like Zonar’s.
 His reputation gave him the opportunity to get a better paid job at the beautiful island of Rhodos.
 In the late 60’s, the island was developing fast and everything was looking promising, making it as one of the top tourist destinations in Greece.
 Tourists from all over the world were coming to enjoy the sunny beaches, the ancient cities and the Greek hospitality that included excellent food.
 Those jobs though, were seasonal and due to the very limited tourist visits in the November - March time frame, most hotels and restaurants would close for the winter.
 Since Patroklos would go back to Athens and work during the winter months, the family decided to keep their apartment in Athens as its permanent residence and Stavroula with the boys would go to Rhodos for 3 months during the summer, when the schools were not in session.
 This pattern was followed for several years but when Patroklos was offered a full year job at the Rhodos Grand Hotel, the family decides to move to the island.
 So when Yannis starts grade 4, in September of 1976, he has already moved into a new apartment, goes to a new elementary school and makes new friends.
 The family settles down to their new apartment, buys their first car, and since the boys have grown up a little, Stavroula starts working at the same hotel as her husband.
 The family is exited to welcome its newest member in February 1980 and this time it’s a girl, and her name is Anastasia.
 This happiness only lasts for a few more months.
 Patroklos gets seriously injured in a car accident and passes away 2 weeks later at a hospital in Athens, leaving Yannis as the head of the family at the age of 14.
 The years to come were very hard for the family and the two boys will have to work every summer when the school was ending at the beginning of June.
 Little Anastasia was only one-year-old so Stavroula had to stay home to take care of her.
 This most unfortunate event will play a big role in what happens next and how Yannis ends up becoming a test pilot.
 All these years Yannis stayed interested in airplanes and read books about aviation while spending quite the time building airplane models.
 We are in the early 80’s and in Greece there is no such thing as flying schools, so people who wanted to become pilots had to go to flying schools in the USA or the UK.

-Ioannis in his battledress and in front of an F-4E of 338 Squadron on July of 1991.
+Ioannis in his uniform in front of an F-4E of 338 Squadron on July of 1991.
 The Phantom formed the backbone of the Hellenic Air Force from 1974 until the F-16 and Mirage 2000 entered its inventory.
 However a modernization program gave them the ability to fight in a modern warfare environment, by adding an advanced radar and AMRAAM capability, as well Litening TGP and fire and forget air-ground weapons, like the AGM-65G Maverick.
 The F-4E will keep serving with HAF and in the next decade, until a new fighter procurement replace them.
 (Ioannis Tsolekas Archive)

 This meant that the expenses to make that happen would be extremely high for the Tsolekas family, while the job opportunities in Greece at that time were limited to the only aircraft carrier of the country, Olympic Airways, making it almost impossible to get hired.
 Yannis never changed his mind about what he would become when he graduated high school, but now, with the current financial status of the family, there was only one way to make that happen: Hellenic Air Force (HAF) Academy.
 Yannis finishes with the exams and graduates high school in June of 1985.
 After the last school day, he travels to Athens, to the Aviation Medical Center of the Greek Air Force, where he successfully completes all medical and physical tests that would allow him to be accepted by the Air Force Academy.
 This would happen only if his exam scores were above a certain value that depended on the number of applicants and their scores.
 After completing the medical and physical tests he returns to Rhodos and starts working while waiting for the exam scores to be announced.
 The waiting is long but he is confident he will make it and when this waiting is over he finds himself at work, listening to the radio broadcast announcing the list of students that would be entering all state universities.
 He is excited to hear his name among the list of people who would join the Air Force Academy in the coming September.
 In the next couple of weeks, the family is getting ready to say farewell to Yannis who is about to start a new chapter in his life, one that will last 23 years.
 On September 16, 1985, Yannis enters the Academy which is called “Ikaron School”, the duration is 4 years and the cadets graduate as 2nd Lieutenants, with a diploma equivalent to the other state’s universities.
 During the first year the cadets would be “screened” in the Cessna T-41D (a slightly modified for the USAF C-172 that was purchased by HAF), in order to be determined if the cadets would continue their education for the next 3 years as pilots or as a specialist in another field.
 During the first year, all cadets would complete the basic training and everybody would follow the same academic curriculum.
 The rest 3 years the curriculum would change, and for the cadets that were able to successfully complete the T-41 training, it would be specifically oriented for pilots.
 It would be a complete academic curriculum so as the graduating diploma would be equivalent to a university one and it involved very little flying.
 The only chance to touch a stick during these 3 years was during Sundays, when the cadets would go to the Academy’s airport and fly a glider sortie.
 They had to patiently wait until after graduation when they would go to Kalamata Air Force Base to complete their pilot training in the T-37 and T-2.
 Just before they get their first flying assignment to a fighter or a transport squadron.